the-fool/unicorn/content/courses/intro.md

 +++
-name= "Intro to Web Development" weight= 1
+name= "Intro to Web Development"

+weight= 1

 subtitle= "Learn to code your own websites by hand"

-description= "This course is designed to take you from zero prior experience with coding the web up to being ready & able to build your own websites by hand.
+description= "This course is designed to take you from zero prior experience with coding up to being ready & able to build your own websites by hand.
 By the end you will be a self-reliant coder with strong base set of skills and ready to dive deeper into the web!"

 styles= "intro.css"